fyzact/NetProject/README.md

 # NetProject
-.Net Enterprise Architecture that developed as n tier architecture
+.Net Enterprise Architecture that developed as N tier architecture